stevengonsalvez/styleguides/git.md

 local feature branches for which a fast-forward merge will look like any other routine development work on `master`.

+When your work has been merged and you no longer have use for your feature branch, consider deleting your branch.
+This keeps the repository tidy and it won't become littered with stale branches.

 ## Never call `git push -f` without additional arguments

 Force pushing in git is a subject that attracts all kinds of religious